15. EDUCATIONAL POLICY

-Additional subjects in Years 7-11 are CDT, PE, Art, Project Work and Enrichment.
+Additional subjects in Years 7-11 are CDT, Project Work and Enrichment.

-We are registered with the Northern College of Further Education (NCFE) to deliver National Vocational Qualifications up to Level 2.
+We are registered with the Northern College of Further Education (NCFE) to deliver National Vocational Qualifications up to Level 2 and with ASDAN to deliver qualifications from Entry Level to Level 3.
 Additionally we are accredited to deliver and assess a range of National Governing Body (NGB) awards in outdoor activities, as well as Duke of Edinburgh Award at Bronze, Silver and Gold.
 All our students have the opportunity to achieve these qualifications.

 Formal English assessment is broken down into 3 skills areas:

 These areas give students a balance of literacy skills to help them progress to further education, training or work.
 Other areas include:

 Students work to their own level within the class, ensuring that progress on an individual basis and any gaps in learning can be addressed by the tutor.

 Maths teaching and learning is embedded across all subjects in the curriculum, in both theoretical and practical senses.
 Students on full time provision will access 2 dedicated maths lessons per week.
 All functional skills in Maths are covered at each level according to the student’s abilities.

 Other areas include:

 Outdoor Education is a key element in the ethos of Releasing Potential which enables students to connect with the natural environment, respect the planet, be healthy and active, build confidence and self-esteem through taking managed risk, learning practical and leadership skills.

 Formal assessment in Outdoor Education takes place through the Level 1 qualification accredited by NCFE.
 Students are also able to achieve National governing Body awards in various activities, for example sailing, canoeing and kayaking, climbing.